hbc/NGS_Data_Analysis_Summer2016/sessionIV/lessons/02_sleuth.md

 Now that we have all of the analyses performed, we need to bring the output to our local machines for further exploration.
 The `save()` function works to write an R object to file, and takes the files to include in the R object as arguments.

 ```
-save("so", "summarydata", "sleuth_results_oe",file="sleuth/so.RData")
+save("oe", "summarydata", "sleuth_results_oe",file="sleuth/oe.RData")
 ```

 ## Exploration of differential expression results

 ### Set-up for R session
-Before we begin to explore our results, we need to copy over the `so.RData` file to our local machine using Filezilla or `scp`.
+Before we begin to explore our results, we need to copy over the `oe.RData` file to our local machine using Filezilla or `scp`.

 If using `scp`, you need to open the Terminal on the local machine and type:

 ```
-$ scp username@transfer.orchestra.med.harvard.edu:/home/username/ngs_course/rnaseq/sleuth/so.RData Desktop
+$ scp username@transfer.orchestra.med.harvard.edu:/home/username/ngs_course/rnaseq/sleuth/oe.RData Desktop
 ```
 While the R object is transferring (it may take a few minutes), open up RStudio and create a new project called `sleuth`.